 Do you include a good source of protein in most of your breakfasts?
-If you feel like you’re hungry much of the time even when eating well-balanced meals, try it as an experiment.
+If you feel like you’re hungry much of the time even when eating well-balanced meals, try adding some as an experiment.

 This isn’t a new idea to many of us.
 But I see enough bloggers either just discovering this, or still not having discovered it, that I think it’s worth mentioning.

-Research shows protein at breakfast helps control hunger.
+Research shows protein at breakfast may help control hunger.

 Sometimes we have a hard time trusting what we’re feeling.
 Or maybe we don’t always realize what produces a certain effect.
 A look at the research can help.

-To explore the impact of protein on satiety, Heather J. Leidy, PhD, has conducted a number of studies examining the question of whether moderate-protein diets, such as the Zone or South Beach diet, which also contain adequate amounts of fruits and veggies, have the same appetite-controlling effects as high-protein diets like the Atkins diet, which typically contain inadequate amounts of these important foods.
-She found they did, which is great news for the health of dieters.
+To explore the impact of protein on satiety, Heather J. Leidy, PhD, has conducted a number of studies examining the question of whether moderate-protein diets, such as the Zone or South Beach diet, which also contain adequate amounts of fruits and veggies, have the same appetite-managing effects as high-protein diets like the Atkins diet, which typically contain inadequate amounts of veggies.
+She found they did.

-But you don’t have to be a dieter to benefit from her research.
-Leidy’s research reinforces that balanced eating can help us avoid walking around hungry when we’d rather be doing something else than thinking about and looking for food.
+But you don’t have to be a dieter to benefit from Leidy’s research.
+It reinforces that balanced eating can help us avoid walking around hungry when we’d rather be doing something else than thinking about and looking for food.

 But we were talking about breakfast.

 Oh, yeah.
 Well, in her studies, Leidy also found that people who consumed extra protein at breakfast reported “greater initial and sustained fullness throughout the day.”
-Suggesting we may get the most bang from extra protein at breakfast.
+Suggesting we may get the most bang from a good source of protein at breakfast.

 Does the type of protein matter?